daces-group/infocrypto/index.md

 - Attendance is mandatory for all lectures, with a maximum of three unexcused absences allowed.
 - Each student must (co)scribe at least one lecture during the course.

+### Exercises (0%)

+- There will be weekly (optional) exercises/homework.
+- These exercises will not be graded but you can ask the instructor for the solutions.
+- The goal is to help you prepare for the quiz and to reinforce your understanding of the material.

 ### Quiz (10%)